FransBouma/InjectableGenericCameraSystem/Cameras/AssassinsCreedOdyssey/ReadMe.md

 - HUD toggle
 - Disable in-game DoF when camera is enabled. (will re-enable when you disable camera).
 - Aspect Ratio limitations have been removed.
+- Fog control (much higher than photomode allows)

 ### Change log:
-v1.0.1: Fix for 1.0.7 of the game: photomode range limit was broken.
+v1.0.2: Fog control added.
+Photomode goes up to 10, we go up to 200 (manual override is possible: ctrl-click and type a value). v1.0.1: Fix for 1.0.7 of the game: photomode range limit was broken.
 Added: AR limits removed